Waka Tsukiyama

-Waka Tsukiyama (月山 和香, Tsukiyama Waka) is an American-born Japanese professional wrestler currently working for the Japanese promotions World Wonder Ring Stardom.
+Waka Tsukiyama (月山 和香, Tsukiyama Waka) is an American-born Japanese professional wrestler.
+She works for World Wonder Ring Stardom, where she is a member of Empress Nexus Venus and a former New Blood Tag Team Champion.

 Professional wrestling career

-Independent circuit (2020-present)
+Independent circuit (2020–2021)

-Due to being a freelancer, Tsukiyama known for competing in multiple promotions of the Japanese independent scene.
-She competed in the 2021 edition of Pro Wrestling Wave's Catch the Wave tournament where she fought in the Block B, scoring a total of three points after going against Chie Ozora, Sumika Yanagawa and Yappy.
+Tsukiyama competed in the 2021 edition of Pro Wrestling Wave's Catch the Wave tournament where she fought in the Block B, scoring a total of three points after going against Chie Ozora, Sumika Yanagawa and Yappy.
 At Gatoh Move ChocoPro #114, an event promoted by Gatoh Move Pro Wrestling on May 5, 2021, Tsukiyama unsuccessfully competed against Emi Sakura.
 At a house show promoted by Pure-J on July 4, 2021, she fell short to Crea.

-Actwres girl'Z (2020-2021)
+Actwres girl'Z (2020–2021)

 Tsukiyama made her professional wrestling debut at AWG Color's, an event promoted by Actwres girl'Z on September 6, 2020, where she teamed up with Ayumi Hayashi in a losing effort against Saki and Sakuran Bonita.